What are Marriage and Family Counselors?

 To work as a marriage and family therapist, you will need to complete a master's degree.
 Your program may be accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE) or the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 Some programs hold duel accreditation.
 Whether the program is called marriage and family therapy or marriage and family counseling isn’t necessarily significant; titles reflect the school where the program is housed and the agency doing the accrediting.
 What is important is that the program meets the specific requirements of your state board.
 The title you later use will depend on the statutes of your state.

-Capella University offers three online CACREP - accredited master's programs: Clinical Mental Health Counseling, Marriage and Family Counseling/Therapy and School Counseling as well as a COAMFTE - accredited master's degree in Marriage and Family Counseling/Therapy.
+Capella University offers three online CACREP - accredited master's programs: Clinical Mental Health Counseling and School Counseling as well as a CACREP/COAMFTE - accredited master's degree in Marriage and Family Counseling/Therapy.
 Click here to contact Capella University and request information about their programs.

 Programs are competitive and will consider various indicators of academic and professional success: grades, experience, references, and personal statement.
 It can be an advantage to have an undergraduate degree in a field related to human services or family studies.
 However, it's not usually a requirement.
 If your degree is not in a related field, you may need to take a few prerequisites prior to entering a master's program.
 Learn about undergraduate psychology degrees and undergraduate human services degrees and how they can help prepare you for a marriage and family therapy graduate education path.